 Even if you succeed with your claim, if the respondent has other judgments lodged with the Enforcement of Judgments Office, you may find that you will not get your money back immediately, if at all.

 The fee for your small claim application will depend on the amount you wish to claim.
-A list of court fees can be obtained from the Northern Ireland Courts and Tribunals Service website.

 If your claim is successful, the respondent will be ordered to pay you the amount decided by the Judge, plus the application fee along with any other costs awarded.
 If you are not successful, the respondent will not be ordered to pay you anything and you will not receive your fee back.